-I continue my love affair with Navitas Naturals by sharing their delicious blueberry hemp superfood protein smoothie.
+I continue my love affair with Navitas Organics by sharing their delicious blueberry hemp superfood protein smoothie.

 This smoothie was featured as part of Navitas 60 Second Smoothies video series.
 You can watch Julie Morris whip up this smoothie here.
 As Julie says in the video, blueberries are packed with antioxidants.
 Just 3 tablespoons of hemp protein powder contains 16 grams of easily digestible protein, the flax powder adds healthy fats and fiber, and the yogurt adds protein and a fabulous tang.

-Julie has developed a ton of tasty superfood recipes for the Navitas Naturals Recipe Center.
-You can also learn from Julie in person at the Essentials of Superfoods by Navitas Naturals course, in collaboration with Matthew Kenney Online.
+Julie has developed a ton of tasty superfood recipes for the Navitas Organics Recipe Center.
+You can also learn from Julie in person at the Essentials of Superfoods by Navitas Organics course, in collaboration with Matthew Kenney Online.

 The curriculum of this course is broken up into 4 weeks.
 Each session features video lectures and demonstrations by Julie Morris and Matthew Kenney.
 Both cooked and raw plant-based recipes utilizing superfoods are taught and prepared by students throughout the course.
 Each week includes both written and practical testing.
 You can find out more here.